emberjs/rfcs/text/0051-strategies.md

 # Drawbacks

-- More libraries to maintain
-- Increasing public API surface
+There are several potential drawbacks that are worth noting.

+_Build performance_.
+There is minimal overhead in instantiating strategies and calling methods on them and I believe this approach shouldn't degrade build performance.

+_Coupling with Broccoli_.
+The idea of having a more generic cli was discussed during last Ember CLI core face to face meeting and it was agreed that it was a sizeable amount of work.
+That kind of refactoring CLI would require a lot of code changes and is a large body of work.
+At the moment, Broccoli is a de facto Ember CLI build tool.
+We don't introduce any extra coupling, not more than it is right now.

+_A note on add-ons_.
+Add-ons don't rely on the way Ember CLI does bundling.
+That means existing build system continues to work as expected and add-ons won't have to change their implementation.

+_A note on non-javascript bundles_.
+Strategies could be used to create non-javascript bundles as well.
+For example, we could create a separate bundle for Handlebars templates if need be.
+I'm going to leave technical details out as they are out of the scope of this RFC.

 # Alternatives

+This RFC allows us to introduce _any_ bundling strategy when needed.
 [Webpack](https://webpack.js.org) has become very popular in solving this similar problem.
-However it is unclear how WebPack could be used with Ember as Ember has both explicit and implicit dependencies.
-This is why we feel we need something that is aware of how Ember apps are assembled and take advantage of existing tools when it is makes sense.
-Since we have an opinionated way of structuring our apps, we can avoid the "wall of configuration" that other asset packaging systems are susceptible to.
+We could implement a `WebpackStrategy` that would take care of the bundling.
+Ultimately, we need something that is aware of how Ember apps are assembled and how Ember apps utilize dependency injection that takes advantage of existing tools.
+The long term plan is to have a dependency graph that is aware of application structure so can avoid the "wall of configuration" that other asset packaging systems are susceptible to.

 # Unresolved questions